 There are few available studies of belladonna alone for any indication.
 Most research has evaluated belladonna in combination with other agents, such as ergot alkaloids or barbiturates, or in homeopathic (diluted) preparations.
 Preliminary evidence suggests possible efficacy in combination with barbiturates for the management of symptoms associated with irritable bowel syndrome.
 However, there is currently insufficient scientific evidence regarding the use of belladonna for this or any other indication.

-Common adverse effects include dry mouth, urinary retention, flushing, papillary dilation, constipation, confusion and delirium.
+Common adverse effects include dry mouth, urinary retention, flushing, pupillary dilation, constipation, confusion, and delirium.
 Many of these effects may occur at therapeutic doses.

 These uses have been tested in humans or animals.
 Safety and effectiveness have not always been proven.
 Some of these conditions are potentially serious, and should be evaluated by a qualified healthcare provider.

 Little reliable research is available on the use of belladonna for ear infections.
-Other therapies have been shown effective and are recommended for this condition.
+Other therapies have been shown to be effective and are recommended for this condition.

 The available studies of belladonna in the treatment of headache are not well designed and do not show a clear benefit.
 More studies are needed to test the ability of belladonna alone (not in multi-ingredient products) to treat or prevent headache.

 Irritable bowel syndrome